 These slimmed-down treats are also sweetened with zero- or low-calorie sweeteners, but research in the Canadian Medical Association Journal found that sugar alternatives are not tied to long-term weight-loss success, and in many people, it can lead to gastrointestinal distress (read: bloating, gas and diarrhea).

-So if you’re craving ice cream, find a way to fit a serving of the real stuff into your daily calorie allotment.
+So if you’re craving ice cream, find a way to fit a serving of the real stuff into your day.
 You’ll save your belly and bank account some abuse.

 Splurge: Sourdough Bread